 Heads up to current cosmetology students: You can join and get extra benefits for a discounted rate during your first year of membership.

-3. Best for Hair Colorists: The American Board of Certified Haircolorists (ABCH)
+3. Best for Hair Colorists: The Board of Certified Haircolorists (BCH)

 While an accident in your salon is unlikely, it’s critical that you’re insured just in case the worst happens.
 That’s where Associated Hair Professionals comes in.

 AHP is a membership organization that provides comprehensive liability insurance and business support resources for hairstylists and barbers.

 Members get access to: